FaezehFaez2025/research-notes-hub/metrics-and-evaluation/bootstrapped-confidence-intervals/README.md

 However, this point estimate does not capture the variability that would arise if the evaluation were repeated on different test sets drawn from the same distribution.

-### Bootstrap Resampling
+### Bootstrap Method

-To estimate this variability, we apply **bootstrap resampling**:
+To estimate this variability, we apply the **bootstrap method**:

 1. Generate **B = 10,000** bootstrap samples
-2. Each bootstrap sample is constructed by randomly sampling **200 items with replacement** from the original test set (i.e., drawing 200 samples with replacement from the original 200 samples)
+2. Each bootstrap sample is constructed by randomly drawing **200 items with replacement** from the original test set (i.e., we sample again from the same 200 samples, allowing duplicates)
 3. For each bootstrap sample `b`, compute the corresponding metric value `μ̂⁽ᵇ⁾` by averaging the scores of the items in that bootstrap sample

+**What does "resample" mean?** "Resample" means to sample again from data you already have.
+Instead of collecting new test data, we create new samples by drawing (with replacement) from the original test set.
+This is why bootstrap is sometimes called "resampling" - we're sampling again from existing data.

 The distribution of bootstrap metric values:
 ```